turnbasedgames/urturn/docs/docs/1-Getting-Started/0-runner-init.md

 :::caution

-Windows users, you must use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+**Windows** users must use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 We currently do not support powershell/command prompt.

 Make sure to keep files and folders in your WSL directories (they should **NOT** be under `/mnt/c`, use `/home/<user>/` instead).